packagist/private-packagist-docs/docs/self-hosted/kubernetes-helm.md

 ### Annotated configuration

+To install the Private Packagist Self-Hosted Helm Chart configure values based on your setup, store them in a YAML file, e.g. values.yaml, and then run the commands below.

 HELM_CHART_VALUES_FILE

 #### Login to the Helm registry and install the chart

-To install the Private Packagist Self-Hosted Helm Chart configure values based on your setup and then run the commands below.
-Make sure you replace `YOUR_USERNAME`, `YOUR_PASSWORD`, `YOURVALUES.yaml`, and `VERSION` with your values before running the commands.
+Make sure you replace `YOUR_USERNAME`, `YOUR_PASSWORD`, `values.yaml`, and `VERSION` with your values before running the commands.
+You can find the latest Private Packagist version on our [changelog page](/docs/self-hosted/changelog).

 ```
 helm registry login registry.replicated.com --username YOUR_USERNAME --password YOUR_PASSWORD
-helm install -f YOURVALUES.yaml private-packagist oci://registry.replicated.com/privatepackagistkots/unstable/private-packagist --version VERSION
+helm install -f values.yaml private-packagist oci://registry.replicated.com/privatepackagistkots/private-packagist --version VERSION
 ```

 #### Authentication Setup